LehengChen/HeatModelMDFM/README.md

 # Setup

-All code were developed and tested with Python 3.8, and were implemented by pytorch 1.10.1.
+All codes were developed and tested with Python 3.8, and were implemented by pytorch 1.10.1.

 # Training